 If you’re wondering if Ueno is worth visiting in its own right, the answer is YES!
 While Ueno is an excellent stopover choice if you’re on your way elsewhere, we also find ourselves in Ueno just because we’re fond of the area – and especially the food, of course! **Psst Excellent ramen options here!**

 Ueno is a suburb in northern Tokyo and is often called Tokyo’s cultural centre due to the presence of many museums and art galleries in the area, as well as being home to traditional performing arts exhibitions.

 Ueno Park is a large park that houses most of these museums as well as Ueno Zoo, and is also one of the prime locations for cherry-blossom viewing in the spring.

-Historically a working class area, some remnants of downmarket character still linger in Ueno.
-There is a distinct lack of skyscrapers and Ueno still has a red light district around Nakacho to the south west of the station.
+Historically a working class area, some remnants of a downmarket character still linger in Ueno.
+There is a distinct lack of skyscrapers for one, and Ueno still has a red light district around Nakacho to the south west of the station.
 There is also Ameyoko, which traces its history as a former black market area post-World War 2.
-Today Ameyoko is a bustling street market and is one of our favourite places to stop by every time we come to Japan.
+Today Ameyoko is a bustling street market with great atmosphere and is one of our favourite places to swing by every time we come to Japan.

 What to do in Ueno

 Ueno’s most famous attraction is Ueno Park (Ueno Koen), noted for housing many museums, art galleries, temples and shrines.
 It is also one of the most popular destinations during cherry blossom festival time (hanamatsuri), when thousands descend on the park to stroll and picnic under the cherry blossom trees.

 At the southwest end of the park is a large lake, Shinobazu Pond, in the middle of which stands Bentendo, a hexagonally shaped temple dedicated to the goddess Benten.
 During cherry blossom season, you’ll find the area buzzing with people and street food stalls.